 Why should your organization invest in email content?

 Think of the last time you went an entire day without checking your email (work or personal).
-It is nearly impossible.
+It’s nearly impossible.
 Email is everywhere.
-Likewise, email has been around for a long time compared to social media or podcasts.
-Because of this longevity, marketers’ ability to optimize has had more time to mature and blossom as well.
+Not only that, email has been around for a long time compared to social media or podcasts.
+Because of that longevity, marketers have optimized email campaigns to have one of the best ROI’s in marketing, at $36 for every $1 spent.

-Email provides marketers multiple opportunities to reach current and potential customers.
+Email provides marketers with multiple opportunities to reach current and potential customers.
 It’s highly trackable as well.
-If you’re attempting to carry your target audience through a customer journey, you can monitor their behaviors through email tools.
-Regardless of what part of the funnel your email recipients find themselves in, the data that email services provide will help you understand how to improve your efforts to foster engagement.
+If you’re attempting to carry your target audience through a customer journey, there are a ton of email tools you can use to monitor their behaviors.
+Regardless of what part of the funnel your email recipients find themselves in, the data that email services provide will help you understand how to improve your efforts to foster engagement and build an effective campaign.

 Quick facts about email content to help make your business case: